Top 10 Frequently Asked Questions

 A valid photo ID is required to take the test.

 Your admission ticket is important because it contains the test center address and reporting time on test day.
-However, you are not required to present it at the test center, test center personnel may ask you for it.
+While you are not required to present it at the test center, test center personnel may ask you for it.
 It is better to have a hard copy because test personnel may not accept an image of the ticket on your phone.

 - If you register by mail, ETS will mail you an admission ticket.
 You can also print one through your My Praxis account.